| Title: | String Patterns and Statistical Differences Between Two Groups of Strings |

 The function generates a histogram that demonstrates the distribution of the differences of LDs, the original difference, and the p value.

-The function also returns a vector containing differences of normalized LDs.
+The function also returns a vector containing differences of normalized Levenshtein distances (LD).
 The total number of differences is num_perm (number of permutations).

 Differences are calculated by subtracting within-group LD from between-group LD.
 They range from -1 to 1.
 The "observed" difference is the difference from the original data set.